 10. Chatham Massachusetts

 The Cape is a no-brainer.
 But where to stake your claim without crowds?
-Try the inimitable charms of Chatham, a tony town where the homes induce jaw drops, the historic center is walkable, and the seafood is hauled in just offshore.
+Try the inimitable charms of Chatham, a secret tony town on the East Coast.
+The homes induce jaw drops, the historic center is walkable, and the seafood is hauled in just offshore.

 Chatham’s curving Main Street conjures up low key elegance and old world charm.
 Chatham is the only Cape Code town bounded on three sides by water.
 It’s consistently ranked as one of the US’ best beach towns.

 Chatham Lighthouse Beach is considered the most scenic public beach.
 It’s set beneath Chatham’s iconic lighthouse.
 This wild stretch of the Atlantic is the place for long walks and sunbathing (the surf is rough).

 If you need a dose of culture with your beach retreat, head to the Orpheum.
 It’s a restored vintage theater showing first run movies and classics.
 Or take in a play or musical at the Monomoy Theater, after browsing the casual to high end shops.

 Where to eat: Impudent Oyster, Del Mar Bar and Bistro, Twenty Eight Atlantic

 Where to stay: Chatham Bars Inn, Chatham Inn, Queen Anne Inn, The Hawthorne

 Just 2 hours from Boston, the rural town of Northampton is a cultural nerve center in New England.
 It’s a pretty town, ringed by 5 colleges and college museums.
 Grand mansions line tree-shaded streets.
 The Main Street is filled with with shops, art galleries, bookshops, etc.